17 fatalities so far: “Zeynep” leaves a trail of devastation

 The powerful storm “Zeynep” caused great devastation in large parts of Europe.
 At least 17 people died and more than a million homes in several countries were still without power as of Saturday.
 Hundreds of flights, trains and ferry connections were canceled due to the storm with its hurricane-like gusts in some areas.

 At least 3 people died in Germany, 14 more in Belgium, Great Britain, Ireland, the Netherlands and Poland.
-Trees that fell on vehicles or objects blown about by the wind were often the cause.
+Trees that fell on vehicles or objects blown regarding by the wind were often the cause.
 Many more people were injured.

 The youngest fatality is apparently a 17-year-old who died in the North Rhine-Westphalian district of Steinfurt.
 He was a passenger in a car that was hit by a tree.
 According to the police in Cuxhaven, a 68-year-old man fell to his death from the roof of a stable building on Friday evening in the Lower Saxony municipality of Wurster North Sea Coast, on which he had apparently climbed for repair or safety work despite heavy gusts of wind.
 Near Altenberge in the North Rhine-Westphalian district of Steinfurt, a car on the federal highway 54 was hit by a tree that fell over due to the storm.
 The driver died at the scene of the accident.